UCBerkeleySETI/turbo_seti/README.md

 ## Installation

+If you have not yet installed blimpy, do so in this manner:

+`python3 -m pip install -U git+https://github.com/UCBerkeleySETI/blimpy`

-The latest release can be installed via pip directly from this repository:
+Then, install turbo_seti directly from this repository:

 `python3 -m pip install -U git+https://github.com/UCBerkeleySETI/turbo_seti`